CodingNomads/utils/README.md

 ## `replace_links.py`

-Replaces all occurences of Markdown links in `.md` files in the current folder with HTML links that open up in a new tab.
+Replaces all occurrences of Markdown links in `.md` files in the current folder with HTML links that open up in a new tab.
 If you create your content in a Markdown editor and you use normal MD links, run this script before adding your content to the platform.

 E.g.: